brlin-tw/GNU-Bash-Shell-Script-Template/README.markdown

 ### Verified

-The code is continuously verified by [ShellCheck](https://www.shellcheck.net/) to no contain any potential pitfalls.
+The code is continuously verified by [ShellCheck](https://www.shellcheck.net/) to not containing any potential pitfalls.

 ## Conforming Specifications
 * Use the Unofficial Bash Strict Mode (Unless You Looove Debugging)